sanger-pathogens/ariba/README.md

     sudo apt-get install ariba

+### Ubuntu

+You can use `apt-get` (see above), or to ensure you get the latest version of ARIBA, the following commands can be used to install ARIBA and its dependencies.
+This was tested on a new instance of Ubuntu 16.04.

+    sudo  apt-get update
+    sudo apt-get install -y python3-dev python3-pip python3-tk zlib1g-dev bowtie2 mummer cd-hit
+    export ARIBA_CDHIT=cdhit-est
+    sudo pip3 install ariba

 ### Dependencies and environment variables

 By default, ARIBA will look for the dependencies in your `$PATH`, using